Arepa: Venezuela

 The arepa is a symbol of Venezuelan gastronomy and one of the most common pre-Hispanic foods still popular in Venezuela.
-The first records of this dish are about 2800 years ago.
+The first records of this dish are about 2,800 years ago.

 According to a 2015 survey of the Venezuelan people, nearly 70 percent of the nation ate arepas regularly.
 It is common for Venezuelans to eat arepas throughout the day, both as snacks and as sides to meals, creating a culture where these corn products (Harina PAN) can be found almost everywhere and in specific restaurants called areperas.

 The arepa is seen as a cornerstone of a Venezuelan diet; prior to the 2015 food shortages, it was estimated that each year the average Venezuelan consumed about 30 kilos of the corn flour used to make arepas.
 Venezuelan arepas are commonly filled with a great variety of different fillings, from beef and avocado to cheese, varying widely by the location of where they are sold and the ingredients that can be obtained.

 In Venezuela's Andes region, arepas de trigo are made with wheat flour rather than cornmeal.
 These lighter arepas are generally eaten as a snack or an accompaniment to heavier meals.

-Venezuelan president Nicolás Maduro "has tried to use arepas as a nationalist rallying point, if not a political tool, claiming the food is from his country alone", according to the New York Times.
+Former Venezuelan president Nicolás Maduro "has tried to use arepas as a nationalist rallying point, if not a political tool, claiming the food is from his country alone", according to the New York Times.